Watch this video to learn how Stream automates publishing into AVAIL Channels

 If the RFA is removed or changed in the file system, it will automatically be removed or updated in the AVAIL Channel.

 More explicitly, Stream is a rules-based content routing/event management system with the ability to monitor and route dynamically changing content on a File System into AVAIL.
 It is installed as a service directly on your network.
-Stream does not modify content on the file system.

 Stream is a companion to the AVAIL Desktop that allows publishers to automate their workflows by monitoring file activity in targeted file system folders.
 Stream is configured with user-defined rules called Stream Definitions.
 Stream Definitions are created and managed through the Stream interface in AVAIL Desktop.